wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/01-setting-up-a-wordpress-multisite-network.md

 ## Multisite network support

 The web host or local development environment you use will determine how you create a multisite network either locally, or on a live server.
-The two common options are either to offer a setting that you enable during the new site creation process, to create the new site as a multisite network, or to follow the manual steps to setting up a multisite network after WordPress is installed.
+The two common options are either to offer a setting that you enable during the new installation process, to set up the new installation as a multisite network, or to follow the manual steps to setting up a multisite network after WordPress is installed.

 Web hosts and local development environments that use the Apache web server generally allow you to convert an existing WordPress install into a multisite network using the manual method.
 Those who use nginx generally require you to create a multisite network during the new site creation process.
 This is because by default nginx doesn't support the .htaccess file that is used to enable multisite manually.